 Place a large non-stick pan over medium-high heat and add 2 tsp olive oil.

-Add mushrooms, sliced Swiss chard stems, and ¼ tsp. salt to hot pan and stir often, 7-8 minutes.
+Add mushrooms, Swiss chard stems, and ¼ tsp. salt to hot pan and stir often until lightly browned, 7-8 minutes.

 Add Swiss chard leaves and half the garlic (reserve remaining for garlic bread).
-Stir occasionally until wilted, 3-4 minutes.
+Stir occasionally until leaves are wilted, 3-4 minutes.

 Remove from burner and set aside.